While there are opportunities, Australian exporters continue to face obstacles

-Other issues might prove even more problematic for exporters, including as a result of geo-economic competition and application of border taxes to address
+Other issues might prove even more problematic for exporters, including as a result of geo-economic competition and application of border taxes to address climate change.

 In its Trade Policy Recommendations 2021 paper, the Export Council of Australia discusses these and other key international trade issues.

 The ECA encourages the government to focus its ‘diversifying trade’ efforts at small and medium sized exporters.
-That is where it will get the best return
+That is where it will get the best return for its investment.

 Digitalisation of trade documentary requirements must be accelerated, and supply chain costs must be better managed in order for Australia to remain competitive.